 This map shows the data collected by Bristol City Council in 2018.
 Red and black dots are bad news.
 You can also open the full map or click on the dots to find out more information.

 Red and black dots are bad news.

-Red and dark red dots mean that the pollution at that site is breaking the national and EU limits for air pollution – specifically, for the average measurement of nitrogen dioxide.
-Yellow means the site is below the limit, but the locations are at risk of breaking the rule and so should be monitored.
+Red and black dots mean that the pollution at that site is breaking the national and EU limits for air pollution – specifically, for the annual average measurement of nitrogen dioxide.
+Green means the site is below the limit, but the locations are at risk of breaking the rule and so should be monitored.
 Overall, more than five deaths a week in Bristol are linked to air pollution.
 This number would decrease if our air pollution levels were lower.